This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 400 degrees.
-Wash and slice the potatoes, according to the above method. potatoes and then set on baking sheet.
-Drizzle with olive oil, in between the slices and over the exterior of the potatoes.
+- Set the sliced potatoes on a sheet pan.
+Drizzle each potato with olive oil, in between the slices and over the exterior of the potatoes.
 Sprinkle generously with kosher salt.

 Love Hasselback potatoes, although I seem to only make them in the winter…which is good since it's almost that time of year again 🙂